Menu

 }

-Key Insight: **The supervisor pattern gives you control.
-The swarm pattern gives you flexibility.** Most teams start with a supervisor and switch to swarm only when the routing logic outgrows a single prompt.
+Key Insight: Supervisors give you control.
+Swarms give you freedom.
+Most teams begin with a supervisor and only move to a swarm when the routing rules outgrow a single prompt.

-The Network Pattern — Any Agent Calls Any Agent
+How Does the Network Pattern Let Any Agent Call Any Other?

-The network pattern is the most flexible — and the most dangerous.
-Any agent can invoke any other agent at any time.
-There’s no hierarchy and no predefined handoff path.
+The network pattern is the most open layout — and the riskiest.
+Any agent can reach any other agent at any time.
+There is no ladder and no preset hand-off path.

-You build this yourself using LangGraph’s Command primitive.
-There’s no create_network library function because the topology is fully custom.
+You build it yourself with LangGraph’s Command object.
+There is no create_network helper because the wiring is fully up to you.

 When does this make sense?
-When agents need to collaborate dynamically.
-A team where any analyst might need another analyst’s input — that’s a network.
-But be careful: networks are hard to trace.
+When agents need to team up on the fly.
+A group of analysts where any one might need input from another — that is a network.
+Just keep in mind: networks are tough to trace.

 Building a Network with Command

-We use Command to let agents route dynamically.
-Each node returns a Command specifying the state update and the next node.
-The goto parameter controls routing at runtime.
+Command lets agents pick their next hop at runtime.
+Each node returns a Command that holds both the state update and the name of the next node.
+The goto field drives all routing.

-This code builds a three-agent network: a planner that creates a plan, an executor that runs it, and a reviewer that checks the result.
-The reviewer can approve and exit, or send work back to the executor for revision.
+Below we build three agents: a planner that lays out a plan, an executor that carries it out, and a reviewer that checks the result.
+The reviewer can approve and exit, or send the work back to the executor for a redo.

 python